Tributes paid to Glasgow hairdressing pioneer Rita Rusk after her death

 Their empire serviced 2,000 clients a week and had an annual turnover of £1.5m and the couple pioneered the caterpillar and the butterfly, styles in which orange, red and copper were applied to the hair then outlined in black.

-Their brand became internationally renowned and they were invited to present shows and seminars throughout Europe, America and Japan.
+The brand became internationally renowned and the Rusks were invited to present shows and seminars throughout Europe, America and Japan.

 READ MORE: Bearsden entrepreneur bids to help struggling hairdressing industry

-The couple, who have a son James, a Glasgow restaurateur, split in the late 1980s and Irvine Rusk moved to the States while Rita continued to build up the business in Scotland and married again to Brian Dorman, a corporate lawyer.
+The couple split in the late 1980s and Irvine Rusk moved to the States while Rita continued to build up the business in Scotland and married again to Brian Dorman, a corporate lawyer, who died around ten years ago.

-She had a passion for product development and is credited with the creation of the flat-iron hair straightener and sold the device to Babyliss for £40,000 ecause she couldn't get a patent for the design.
+She had a passion for product development and is credited with the development of the flat-iron hair straightener.
+She sold the device to Babyliss for £40,000 because she couldn't get a patent for the design.

 She said at the time: "It made sense.
 Growing up in a family of ten in Castlemilk and somebody who takes the last slice of Hovis teaches you to deal with disappointment."